hadabr/js-hints-collection/README.md

 #### API

-Pass as myObj your JSON (i.e. res.data body),
+Pass as myObj your JSON (i.e., res.data),
 and as myKey - the key you're trying to reach (i.e., definitions)
 ```jsonDataParser(res.data, definitions)```